Additive posets, CW-complexes, and graphs

 \subsection{Representation of homology classes}

-We relate the partial order above to the problem of representation of homology classes by manifolds.
-For $n \geq 0$, by a closed $n$-manifold we mean a non-empty compact $n$-dimensional topological manifold with empty boundary.
+We relate the partial order in homology to the problem of representation of homology classes by manifolds.
+For $n \geq 0$, by a closed $n$-manifold we mean a non-empty compact $n$-dimensional topological manifold with void boundary.
 Given a closed $n$-manifold $M$, we let $[M]\in H_n(M; \Z/2\Z)$ be its fundamental class.
 A homology class $a\in H_n(X;\Z/2\Z)$ of a CW-complex $X$ is \emph{represented} by a (continuous) map $i:M\to X$ if $i_\ast([M])=a$.